staceyJayneLewis/socialeyes/README.md

 ### New Site Users

-- As a new site user, I would like to 'like' which events I want to attend, so that I can sign up for the event.
+- As a new site user, I would like to have a 'I'll be attending' button for which events I want to attend, so that I can easily sign up for the event.
-- As a new site user, I would like to like to be able to register for my own account so that I can sign up for events without having to fill in a form each time as it will already have my details stored.
+- As a new site user, I would like to be able to register for my own account so that I can sign up for events without having to fill in a form each time, as it will already have my details stored.
 - As a new site user, I would like to simply view a list of different events so that I can decide which I prefer.
 - As a new site user, I would like to add my own events so that I can advertise any help needed for charities.
-- As a new site user, I would like have simple access to the sites social media pages so I can contact for help if needed or provide feedback.
+- As a new site user, I would like to have simple access to the site's social media pages, so I can contact them or provide feedback if needed.

 ### Returning Site Users

-- As a returning site user, I would like to edit, so that I can so that I can update any details of my event.
+- As a returning site user, I would like to edit my event I created, so that I can update any details of my event.
-- As a returning site user, I would like to delete, so that I can delete my event if necessary.
+- As a returning site user, I would like to have the option to delete my event, so that I can delete my event if necessary and remove the data from the database.
-- As a returning site user, I would like to have the option to unattend events, so that I can unattend if i can no longer go to that event.
+- As a returning site user, I would like to have the option to 'unattend' events, so that I can unattend if i can no longer go to that event.
-- As a returning site user, I would like to login, so that I can view any events I will be attending.
+- As a returning site user, I would like to be able to log in, so that I can view any events I will be attending.
-- As a returning site user, I would like to log out, so that I am no longer kept signed in if I leave the site.
+- As a returning site user, I would like to be able to log out, so that I am no longer kept signed in when I leave the site.

 ### Site Admin